CAUTION: Contains themes of violence and injury some readers may find disturbing.

 The evil began when we all began, so long ago.
 But the first time her little child felt it, was when they lost her.
 No—after Charlotte, too loving and good for the world she was brought into, was gone.
 Little Char had yet to put a name to it, but certainly felt it, and feared it as one fears all unknown dangers: instinctively.
 The instant she arrived, Kynborow, the new Lady Wrathdown, along with her sisters, and their mother Lady Parnell, falling like a dark cloak around Castle Shanganagh, so indecently soon after Charlotte disappeared.
 The green had barely yet begun to reclaim the soil over her grave.

 The women of his new step-family smiled at little Char, so encouragingly.
 The smiles that reached their lips but not their brows.
 They seemed to read her secret heart and accept her, in a way even her own mother had not quite done.
 And yet some part of the child knew her mother’s love had been true, and her reservations sincere, whereas this affection was not.
 Kynborow had been introduced to Char’s father, Lord Wrathdown, by Sindonie, Kynborow’s older sister, a recent widow, who had been placed with them as Charlotte’s lady-in-waiting.
-The Lords of Skreen were another of the most powerful families in the Pale, and important allies to the Wrathdowns.
+The Lords of Skremen were another of the most powerful families in the Pale, and important allies to the Wrathdowns.
 Despite Sindonie’s undoubted competence and commitment to her duties, the then-Lady Wrathdown had not taken her on from personal friendship, and maintained a reserve towards her that something inside Char took note of.

 Even before Char’s mother died, Sindonie had come across them: Char and her mother in their matching silk dresses, eating little honey-and-spice cakes Cook had helped Char to make and serve her mother.
 After looking thoughtful for a moment, Sindonie had smiled a secret little smile that was more predatory than friendly.
 Without understanding why, Char had known the smile was wrong.
 In fact, the knowledge had come not from the character of the smile, which was unfamiliar to the innocent child, but from the slight, sudden stiffening in her mother’s shoulders, a wordless signal that warned her child without either of them even being consciously aware of their primordial communication.
 It was good Charlotte who felt the first touch of evil upon her child, and transmitted the feeling as a warning to her daughter on a level deeper than breath itself.